Record office policies and deposits

 • to establish a framework for the recruitment and support of volunteers

-• to acknowledge the contribution made by volunteers to the work of the North Yorkshire County Record Office
+• to acknowledge the contribution made by volunteers to the work of the Record Office

 Principles of good practice

-• volunteer work will complement, not replace, the work of paid members of staff.
+• volunteer opportunities will complement, not replace, the work of paid members of staff

-• volunteer work will be of sufficient scope and duration to justify the use of paid staff time and resources in training and supervision
+• volunteer tasks will be of sufficient scope and duration to justify the use of paid staff time and resources in training and supervision

-• tasks to be undertaken by volunteers will be clearly defined so that volunteers and paid staff are sure of their respective roles and responsibilities
+• tasks to be undertaken by volunteers will be clearly defined so that volunteers and paid staff have a clear understanding of their respective roles and responsibilities

 Recruitment

-• information about volunteer work will be made widely available, including information about volunteer projects, necessary skills and time commitment
+• information about volunteer opportunities will be made widely available, including information about volunteer projects, necessary skills and time commitments required

-• every effort will be made to match a volunteer’s knowledge and skills to the projects available
+• efforts will be made to match a volunteer’s knowledge and skills to the projects available

-• potential volunteers will be required to complete an application form and to attend a preliminary interview before any volunteer work can commence
+• potential volunteers will be required to complete an application form and to attend a preliminary interview before being accepted into a volunteer role

-• North Yorkshire County Record Office reserves the right not to accept a volunteer or to terminate an arrangement if it is considered necessary
+• the Record Office reserves the right not to accept a volunteer or to terminate an arrangement if it is considered necessary

-• North Yorkshire County Council Equal Opportunities Policy will be adhered to when recruiting and selecting volunteers
+• the North Yorkshire Council Recruitment and working with volunteers policy will be adhered to when recruiting and selecting volunteers

 Support for volunteers